-The plans for building the Keystone XL pipeline have been thwarted because of environmental concerns.
-In this paper, we demonstrate how better alternatives such as investment in Wind Turbines and Photovoltaic (PV) Solar Cells not only will result in a significant reduction of CO2 emissions, but prove to be a profitable green option for the future of Alberta and the country.
+Detractors hypothesize that mining, processing, and using the oil from the oild sands will greatly exacerbate global CO2 problems, and extend this argument aas a reason for the US to deny permission to grant approval for the Keystone XL pipeline.
+Proponents say the global CO2 impact will be no different than other sources of oil , and the pipeline is safer than rail shipments.
+In this paper, we demonstrate how reclamation efforts for mined oil sands land that focus on investment in Wind Turbine and Photovoltaic (PV) installations on the minded land not only could result in a significant long term reduction of CO2 emissions by providing power for cleaner extraction methods and enabling coal fired power generation stations to be phased out, but prove to be a profitable green option for the future of Alberta and the country.

 1.2 Problem Observation

-The Province of Alberta is currently operating on poor energy return per area invested.
-Alberta's Oil Sands are being mined over a vast area which will destroy large swaths of forests releasing even more carbon into the atmosphere.
-Just mining the oil and consuming it could have a huge impact on climate change.
+The Province of Alberta is currently operating on a modest at best energy return per area invested.
+Alberta's Oil Sands are being mined over a vast area which will destroy large swaths of forests releasing even more carbon into the atmosphere while also generating large lagoons of heavily polluted water.
 Poisson et al [17] recently demonstrated that since the 1990s, the total energy used (invested) in the Canadian oil and gas sector increased approximately 63%, while energy production (return) increased only 18% resulting in a decreased total energy return on investment (EROI) from 16:1 to 11:1.
 In the spirit of increasing the EROI from this vast resource, we present a possible better EROI for the area and the country.

 Hypothesis:

-The effect of oil sands utilization on climate change does not have to be negative if, as part of land reclamation of the mined oil sands area, developers of the oil sands resource were required to plan and invest for when the oil sands are depleted.
-One scenario could include, for every square kilometer of land to be reclaimed, a 5 MW wind turbine is installed.
+The effect of oil sands utilization on climate change does not have to be negative if, as part of land reclamation of the mined oil sands area, developers of the oil sands resource planned and invested for when the oil sands are depleted.
+One scenario could include for every square kilometer of land to be reclaimed, a 5 MW wind turbine is installed.
 The power from the turbine can be used for oil sands production, and it can also be sold to the grid or be used to clean contaminated water in moments of excess power generation.
-Another possible scenario could include, for 30% of the land to be reclaimed, PV solar cells are installed.
+Another possible scenario could include 30% coverage of the land to be reclaimed by PV solar panels.

-Figure 1 below shows an example cumulative effect on CO2 emissions over the years of this land reclamation plan, with 50% of the total oil sands land area being reclaimed with wind turbine installations, with a policy of $0.05/kWh reinvestment in purchasing more wind turbines.
-Similar results are obtained with 15% of the area reclaimed using arrays of PV cells and similar reinvestment policy in purchasing more solar cells in Figure 2.
+Figure 1 below shows an example of the cumulative effect on CO2 emissions over the years of this land reclamation plan, with 50% of the total oil sands land area being reclaimed with wind turbine installations, with a policy of $0.05/kWh reinvestment in purchasing more wind turbines.
+Similar results are obtained with 30% of the area reclaimed using arrays of PV cells and similar reinvestment policy in purchasing more solar cells in Figure 2.

 Figure 1.
 Amount of CO2 offset by $20/bbl investment in wind turbines based on $4/Watt installed, with a policy of $0.05/kWh for purchasing more wind turbines.
 This graph assumes 50% of the total oil sands land area being reclaimed with wind turbine installations.
-See supplemental materials in the spreadsheet to enter different values.
+See the spreadsheet provided in supplemental materials to investigate different costs basis scenarios.

 Figure 2.
-Amount of CO2 offset by $20/bbl investment in PV Solar Cells based on $4/Watt installed, with a policy of $0.05/kWh reinvestment for purchasing more solar cells, with up to a maximum of 15% efficiency.
+Amount of CO2 offset by $20/bbl investment in PV solar panels based on $4/Watt installed, with a policy of $0.05/kWh reinvestment for purchasing more solar cells, with up to a maximum of 15% efficiency.
 This graph assumes 30% of land area being reclaimed with PV solar cell installations.
-See supplemental materials in the spreadsheet to enter different values.
+See the spreadsheet provided in supplemental materials to investigate different costs basis scenarios